-- Successful completion (grade of "C" or higher) of EDN 150, EDN 216 or EDN 218, EDN 233 or EDN 234, ENG 103, ENG 104, STH 130, MTH 125 or higher or demonstration of competency for any of the above courses. - Minimum grade of "C" in any course used to fulfill major, minor or required-related teacher education requirements. - Successful completion of the PRAXIS Core Academic Skills for Educators Tests.
+- Successful completion (grade of "C" or higher) of EDN 150, EDN 216 or EDN 218, EDN 233 or EDN 234, ENG 103, ENG 104, STH 130, MTH 125 or higher or demonstration of competency for any of the above courses. - Minimum grade of "C" in any course used to fulfill major, minor or required-related teacher education requirements. - Successful completion of the PRAXIS Core Academic Skills for Educators Tests. - Evidence of academic proficiency at a GPA of 2.6 or above in the

-- Evidence of academic proficiency at a GPA of 2.6 or above in the secondary education major and in the academic major (2.6 GPA required in each major and computed separately). - Recommendations from two faculty members indicating that the applicant has exhibited professional characteristics requisite to teaching as determined by the teacher education department.
+- secondary education major and in the academic major (2.6 GPA required in each major and computed separately). - Recommendations from two faculty members indicating that the applicant has exhibited professional characteristics requisite to teaching as determined by the teacher education department.
 At least one recommendation must be from teacher education faculty.
 (Recommendations from coaches are only accepted if they are also course instructors). - Completion of application forms, including a disclosure form for criminal conduct.

 EDN 150 Orientation to Teaching

 EDN 156 Child and Adolescent Development

 EDN 216-18 Field Experience in Middle/Secondary

 EDN 233 Educational Psychology

 EDN 234 Measurement, Evaluation and Management

 EDN 266 Middle School/Junior High Education

 EDN 316-18 Practicum in Middle/Secondary

 EDN 360 Indian Studies

 EDN 362 Middle School/Secondary Reading in the Content Area

 EDN 374 Middle School and Secondary General Methods

+EDN 374 EDN 376 , ,

+Middle School and Secondary General Methods

-EDN 376 Integrating Technology into Teaching and Learning
+EDN 376 Middle School and Secondary General Methods Integrating Technology into Teaching and Learning

-EDN 377 Human Relations Skills
+EDN 376 EDN 377 Middle School and Secondary General Methods Integrating Technology into Teaching and Learning Human Relations Skills

-EDN 453 Student Teaching Seminar
+EDN 376 EDN 377 EDN 453 Middle School and Secondary General Methods Integrating Technology into Teaching and Learning Human Relations Skills Student Teaching Seminar

-EDN 457 Secondary School Student Teaching

-EDN 490 Seminar: The Teaching Profession

-SPE 260 Psychology of the Exceptional Individual